nikopensius/CtrlF-/README.md

 To run the CtrlF+ backend server, please follow these steps:

-1. Ensure Python 3 is installed on your device.
+1. Ensure latest Python is installed on your device.
 You can install it from the [Python website](https://www.python.org) or Microsoft Store.
 2. Open a PowerShell window with administrator privileges.
+3. Run the command `python --version` to check if python is installed.
+If succesful, the console should print the current version of Python installed on your device.
-3. Run the command `Set-ExecutionPolicy RemoteSigned` to enable running scripts.
+4. Run the command `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process` to enable running scripts.
-4. Navigate to the downloaded extension directory in the PowerShell window.
-5. Run the script `.\run_backend.ps1`.
+5. Run the command `cd .\Downloads\CtrlF--main\CtrlF--main\` to navigate to the project directory.
-6. Follow the instructions provided in the PowerShell window if running the script fails.
+6. Run the command `.\ctrl\Scripts\activate` to activate the python virtual environment.
+When prompted, enter `r` to approve running environment.
+7. Run the command `python Python\backend.py` to run the Python backend application.
-7. To exit the backend server, press `Ctrl+C` in the PowerShell window where the backend is running.
+8. Once you're done using the extension, to close the backend application, press `Ctrl+C` in the PowerShell window where the backend is running.
+9. To exit the virtual environment, type `deactivate`.
+After that, you can close the PowerShell window.

 ## Usage